sirchuck/site_works/README.md

         I then take the squished file and add it to a squished version of each theme.
         If you enabled uglify in your config, I also minify these css and js files.
         Files in the vendor folder will just be copied to the public folder as is.
+    PUBLIC:
+        Your public folder is mostly yours, but the software re-writes the index page, and the css and js siteworks folders.
+        So, if for example, you want to add a Facebook SDK, you could drop it in the public folder so the framework doesn't have to copy it on every page load while you're developing.
+There is no reason to use third party SDK's in the DEV folder.

     dev/_css
         - globalcssfiles.css